 20.1.
-Leave Without Pay.
+Leave of Absence Without Pay.

 In addition to the circumstances specified elsewhere in this Agreement, the Employer, in its discretion may approve a leave without pay for the following reasons specified below.
 Leaves without pay must be approved or denied by the Employer in writing within fourteen (14) calendar days of the request when practicable and if denied will include the reason for denial.
 Approval will set a date for the employee's return to work.
 Modification of the return date must also be approved in writing by the Employer.

 20.2.
-Leave without pay may be granted for the following reasons:
+Unpaid time off may be granted for the following reasons:

-- a.
-Child or elder care emergencies
+- A. Child or elder care emergencies

-- b.
-Governmental service
+- B. Governmental service

-- c.
-Citizen volunteer or community service
+- C. Citizen volunteer or community service

-- d.
-Conditions applicable for leave with pay
+- D. Conditions applicable for leave with pay

-- e.
-Education

-- f.
-Formal collective bargaining

-- g.
-Leave taken voluntarily to reduce the effect of a layoff

-- h.
-Union project activities

-- i.
-To accommodate annual work schedules of employees occupying cyclic year positions

-- j.
-As otherwise provided for in this Agreement

-20.3.
-Leave without pay for the following reasons is not covered by this Article:

-- a.
-Compensable work-related injury or illness, (Article 30) - b.
-Military service (Article 29) - c.
-Leave for serious health condition taken under the provisions of the Family and Medical Leave article (Article 21) - d.
-Leave authorized by the Employer as part of a plan to reasonably accommodate a person of disability (Article 3) - e.
-Disability due to pregnancy or childbirth (Article 21) - f.
-Parental leave (Article 21) - g.
-Union activities (Article 42) - 20.4.
-Conditions Applicable to Leave without Pay:
+- E. Education - F. Formal collective bargaining - G. Leave taken voluntarily to reduce the effect of a layoff - H. Union project activities - I. To accommodate annual work schedules of employees occupying cyclic year positions - J. As otherwise provided for in this Agreement - 20.3.
+Leave of absence without pay for the following reasons is not covered by this Article: - A. Compensable work-related injury or illness, (Article 30) - B. Military service (Article 29) - C. Leave for serious health condition taken under the provisions of the Family and Medical Leave article (Article 21) - D. Leave authorized by the Employer as part of a plan to reasonably accommodate a person of disability (Article 3) - E. Disability due to pregnancy or childbirth (Article 21) - F. Parental leave (Article 21) - G. Union activities (Article 42)

+20.4.
+Conditions Applicable to Leave of Absence without Pay:

-Employees must submit any request for a leave without pay in writing when feasible prior to the leave being used.
+Employees must submit any request for a leave of absence without pay in writing when feasible prior to the leave being used.
 Except as required by law, a request for leave without pay must meet the following conditions:

-- a.
-The employee must be a permanent employee - b.
-The employee must have a bona fide intention of returning to work following the leave - c.
-The leave without pay must not, in the discretion of the University, interfere with operational needs.
+- A. The employee must be a permanent employee - B. The employee must have a bona fide intention of returning to work following the leave - C. The leave without pay must not, in the discretion of the University, interfere with operational needs.

 20.5.
-Cancellation of Leave Without Pay.
+Cancellation of Leave of Absence Without Pay.

 The Employer may cancel a leave without pay upon finding that the employee is using the leave for purposes other than those specified at the time of approval, or where there are extreme circumstances requiring the employee's return to work.
-The Employer will provide written notice to the employee that a leave without pay has been cancelled.
+The Employer will provide written notice to the employee that a leave of absence without pay has been cancelled.
 The notice will set a date for the employee's return to work.
 Unless mutually agreed, the employee's failure to return to work on the date prescribed will be considered job abandonment.

 20.6.
 Benefits During Leave.

 Employees are encouraged to contact the Integrated Service Center (phone # 206-543-8000, ischelp@uw.edu) prior to any leave without pay to understand impact on benefits and learn about other points to consider.

 20.7.
 Returning Employee Rights.

-Employees returning to work following an approved leave without pay will be returned to the position they held prior to the leave without pay or to another position in the same classification in the same geographical area unit and organizational unit.
+Employees returning to work following an approved leave of absence without pay will be returned to the position they held prior to the leave without pay or to another position in the same classification in the same geographical area unit and organizational unit.
 In the event the employee's position is substantially impacted during the time the employee is on leave, they will be notified in writing and provided a time in which to exercise any rights available pursuant to this Agreement.